amargaritov/starlit/README.md

 We provide a bash script for constructing STARLIT compressor on Ubuntu 18.
 It places the copmressor binary named `cmix` in `./run` directory.
 The script can be found under
 `./build_and_construct_comp.sh`

 # Instructions for running STARLIT compressor
 To run the compressor use
 ```bash
 cd ./run
 cmix -e <PATH_TO_ENWIK9> enwik9.comp
 ```
-NOTE: the current version of compressor can only work when named cmix and launched from the directory containing the binary
+NOTE: the current version of STARLIT compressor can only work when the compressor executable file is named `cmix` and when it is launched from the directory containing the executable file.

-# Running instructions
+# Acknowelegments
+The author thank Byron Knoll for making the source code of cmix compressor publicly available, and Alexander Rhatushnyak for sharing the source code of the phda9 enwik8 preprocessing stage.

 # Below is the original README from [the original cmix repo](https://github.com/byronknoll/cmix)
 cmix version 18